cirego/skunkworks-20200717/README.md

 - [x] Spin up materialized and ingest wikipedia data
 - [x] Write script to create interesting materialized views
 - [x] Figure out how to tail messages from the console
+- [x] Get tail working in vanilla Python
 - [ ] Spin up tornado plus a single javascript page to splat data onto the screen
-- [ ] What's a good dataset to show this off?
+- [x] What's a good dataset to show this off?
-- [ ] Come up with a few interesting materialized views.
+- [x] Come up with a few interesting materialized views.
-- [ ] Can we find two datasets that are good to show off joins?
 - [ ] Perhaps visualize the results of the various views?

 - [ ] Stretch Goal -- Stream Materialize internal tables to browser too
+- [ ] Can we find two datasets that are good to show off joins?

 ## Web Server Logic